Getting Around Naples

 The Naples public transportation system is organized by Unico Campania

 and if you plan to travel around by bus or Metro, it is worth visiting their office for a map and other information upon arrival.
-They set the rates, provide different ticket options, and connect the different modes of transportation throughout the entire Campania region.
+They also have a smartphone app where you can buy tickets and find route schedules.
+This organization sets the rates, provide different ticket options, and connect the different modes of transportation throughout the entire Campania region.
 Naples has a variety of different modes of public transport and the system can seem chaotic and overwhelming for first time visitors.
 There are buses, trams, a metro, and funicular railway available.